SystemsApproach/5G/disaggregate.rst

 The one remaining mechanism we need is a demultiplexing function that maps a given packet flow (e.g., between UE and some Internet application) onto the appropriate instance of the service mesh.
-This is the job of the NSSF described in an earlier section: it is responsible for selecting the mesh instance a given slice’s traffic is to traverse.
+This is the job of the NSSF described in an Chapter 3: it is responsible for selecting the mesh instance a given slice’s traffic is to traverse.